mlswg/mls-architecture/draft-ietf-mls-architecture.md

 be from another client with a different identity.
 Note that if devices from the same user share keying material, then one will be able to impersonate another.

-Finally, clients should not be able to perform DoS attacks
-{{denial-of-service}}.

 # IANA Considerations